codingABI/SenderReceiver/README.md

 ![Mailbox](assets/images/Sender5/Mailbox.jpg)

 ### Sender 6 (433 MHz LoRa)
-Sensor for a wash machine.
-When the wash machine is finished (when no shaking is detected by a gyroscope sensor for a longer period at my over 20 year old Gorenje WA1141 machine) a LoRa signal is sent to the Receiver.
+Sensor for a washing machine.
+When the washing machine is finished (when no shaking is detected by an accelerator sensor for a longer period at my over 20 year old Gorenje WA1141 machine) a LoRa signal is sent to the Receiver.

 Hardware:
 * Microcontroller ESP32 LOLIN32
-* MPU6050 gyroscope sensor
+* MPU6050 accelerometer and gyroscope
 * SSD1306 OLED 128x32 pixel
 * KY-040 rotary encoder
 * SX1278 LoRa Ra-02 (distance to receiver ~8m without line of sight from basement to first floor)